MediaCSSUIUC/MediaCSS/README.md

 | 1:30-2:45pm | **`Research Talk:`**<br/> **How Saudi Crackdowns Fail to Silence Online Dissent**<br/> Dr. Jennifer Pan, Stanford University ||
 | 2:45-3pm | *Break* ||
 | 3-4:15pm | **`Research Talk`:**<br/> Dr. Mike Kearney, University of Missouri ||

+## Research Talks
+### Jennifer Pan: How Saudi Crackdowns Fail to Silence Online Dissent

+Saudi Arabia has imprisoned and tortured activists, religious leaders, and journalists for voicing dissent online.
+This reflects a growing worldwide trend in the use of physical repression to censor online speech.
+In this paper, we systematically examine the consequences of imprisoning well-known Saudis for online dissent by analyzing over 300 million tweets as well as detailed Google search data from 2010 to 2017 using automated text analysis and crowd-sourced human evaluation of content.
+We find that repression deterred imprisoned Saudis from continuing to dissent online.
+However, it did not suppress dissent overall.

 ## Application Link
 Space in the workshop is limited, and available slots will be asigned to those XXXX.
 Please complete the online registration form on or before Friday, March 13, 2020: